Perl Frequently Asked Questions, Perl FAQ

 There's also $foo Magazin, a German magazine dedicated to Perl, at ( http://www.foo-magazin.de ).
 The Perl-Zeitung is another German-speaking magazine for Perl beginners (see http://perl-zeitung.at.tf ).

-Several unix/linux related magazines frequently includes articles on Perl.
+Several Unix/Linux related magazines frequently include articles on Perl.

 A comprehensive list of Perl-related mailing lists can be found at http://lists.perl.org/

 Perl already is commercial software: it has a license that you can grab and carefully read to your manager.
 It is distributed in releases and comes in well-defined packages.
 There is a very large and supportive user community and an extensive literature.